SKIP TO PAGE CONTENT

 Class Attendance

 Students are required to attend all classes.
 Absences from class should be the result of unavoidable circumstances such as sickness, family deaths, hazardous road conditions, and so forth.
 Excused absences will entitle the student to reasonable opportunities to complete make-up assignments or exams.
-(Excused absences are those incurred as a result of attending a school sponsored activity or short term military active duty.)
-It is the student’s responsibility to see the instructor BEFORE the activity to make-up work.
+(Excused absences are those incurred as a result of attending a school-sponsored activity or short-term military active duty.)
+It is the student’s responsibility to see the instructor BEFORE the activity to make up work.

-Students who are missing for more than 10 minutes of class will be given an absence for the class meeting, equivalent to not attending class.
+Students who are missing more than 10 minutes of class will be given an absence for the class meeting, equivalent to not attending class.
 If a student arrives between the class start time and the first 10 minutes, the student will receive a tardy.
-Three tardies is the equivalent of an absence.
+Three tardies are the equivalent of an absence.

-Programs with Special Attendance Policies - In the Health Science programs, student are required to meet the required clock hours as deemed by the state curriculum.
+Programs with Special Attendance Policies - In the Health Science programs, students are required to meet the required clock hours as deemed by the state curriculum.
 Due to this requirement, please see the program/departmental handbook for additional information.

 Withdrawal from Class

 Northeast Mississippi Community College strongly supports activities that promote student success in classes and degree programs.
 With this goal in mind, the college provides a means for students to withdraw from individual classes.
 Students are encouraged to maintain their enrollment in all courses for the full semester.
 In cases where the academic load is too great to maintain, the student may reduce his/her load by withdrawing from one or more classes.
 Students are strongly encouraged to maintain full-time status (12 or more hours), if practical.
-Withdrawal period begins the day after drop/add and ends on the Monday one week before final exams.
-Student that receive state aid (MTAG, MESG) must enroll in and complete 15 semester credit hours each semester.
+The withdrawal period begins the day after drop/add and ends on the Monday one week before final exams.
+Students that receive state aid (MTAG, MESG) must enroll in and complete 15 semester credit hours each semester.

 Students who successfully complete the withdrawal process, either class or college, will receive a grade of “W” on their official college transcript.
 Withdrawals (W’s) are not used in the computation of a student’s semester or cumulative grade point average.
 Withdrawals are used by the Financial Aid Office in the computation of attempted hours for financial aid eligibility.